ZachMassia/tmuxer/README.md

 Outputs a formated string to stdout for use in the tmux status bar.

-Components are specified as command line arguments, the are printed out in the order passes in.
+Components are specified as command line arguments, the are printed out in the order they are passed in.

 Usage
 =======